bulletmark/pystand/README.md

 minor version, e.g. `pystand install 3` would also install `3.12.3` (assuming `3.12.3` is the latest available version for Python 3).

+After installs or updates or removals,`pystand` also maintains symbolic links to each latest installed version in it's version directory, e.g. a symlink `~/.local/share/pystand/versions/3.12` will be created pointing to `~/.local/share/pystand/versions/3.12.3` so that you can optionally hard code the symlink directory in places where it can not be set dynamically (i.e. where using `pystand path` is not an option).

 ## Command Default Options

 You can add default global options to a personal configuration file